Tyrn/wei/the-insider-en.typ

      "Damn," he bared his teeth, "sword..."

-     But the sword, after they had turned the bear over, appeared to be fine
-- it had entered  her belly almost all the way to the guard.
-They  examined her snout - the bullet hit the bear right in her eye.
+     But the sword, after they had turned the bear over, appeared to be fine---it had entered  her belly almost all the way to the guard.
+They  examined her snout---the bullet hit the bear right in her eye.

      Yes,  the hunt was excellent,  even Dried Date  who  was not capable of smiling screamed and hooted.
 He sat at the  fire next  to Kissur's knees and